Kurdistan Workers' Party insurgency: Insurgency (1996–1999)

 One of the turning points in the conflict was when Turkey did the largest cross-border mission in its history.
-Operation Hammer (1997) was done in May of 1997 and over fifty thousand Turkish soldiers and ten thousand village guards took part in the operation.
-The operation was successful as the Turkish military killed over three thousand terrorists and captured more than four hundred in just two months and destroyed almost all of the terrorist camps in Northern Iraq with just 114 martyrs on their side.
+Operation Hammer was done in May 1997 and over fifty thousand Turkish soldiers and ten thousand village guards took part in the operation.
+The operation was successful as the Turkish military killed over 3,000 insurgents and captured more than 400 in just two months and destroyed almost all of the Kurdish camps in Northern Iraq with just 114 casualties.

 Another turning point in the conflict came in 1998, when, after political pressure and military threats from the Turkish government against Syria, the PKK's leader, Abdullah Öcalan, was forced to leave Syria, where he had been in exile since September 1980.
 He first went to Russia, then to Italy and Greece.
 He was eventually brought to the Greek embassy in Nairobi, Kenya.
 After leaving the embassy on 15 February 1999 for the airport, he was kidnapped in a joint MİT-CIA operation and brought to Turkey, which resulted in major protests by Kurds worldwide.
 Three Kurdish protestors were shot dead when trying to enter the Israeli consulate in Berlin to protest alleged Israeli involvement in his capture.
 Although the capture of Öcalan ended a third cease-fire which Öcalan had declared on 1 August 1998, on 1 September 1999 the PKK declared a unilateral cease-fire which would last until 2004.